-- UK Programmatic In-Housing Report Overview This report provides survey results on brands' adoption rate of programmatic in-housing, in-housing drivers, type and depth of inhouse buying functions, and General Data Protection Regulation (GDPR) impact focusing on the UK within the context of four other European markets: France, Germany, Italy, and Spain.
-Also included are insights into the drivers and challenges of in-housing, based on one-on-one interviews conducted among UK and other European-based brand advertisers actively involved in programmatic buying. - Programmatic in the UK an Ingrained Buying Process Accounting for nearly 90 percent of the UK's display ad spending, programmatic is the predominant digital ad placement process.
+- France Programmatic In-Housing Report Overview This report provides survey results of brands' adoption rate of programmatic in-housing, in-housing drivers, type and depth of in-house buying functions, and GDPR impact focusing on France within the context of four other European markets: Germany, Italy, Spain, and the UK.
+It includes insights into the drivers and challenges of in-housing, based on one-on-one interviews conducted among French and other European-based brand advertisers actively involved in programmatic buying. - Digital Ad Spending in France: The Upwards Trend Continues Programmatic ad spending in France continues its steady ascent and is expected to account for 85 percent of all display ad expenditures by 2020 according to eMarketer.
 As digital marketing and advertising investments surpass other media forms, programmatic in-housing becomes attractive for brands that desire to more closely control their digital advertising strategy and outcomes.